rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## When is RethinkDB not a good choice? ##

-- RethinkDB is not a good choice if you need full ACID support or strong schema enforcement &mdash; in this case you are better off using a relational database such as MySQL or PostgreSQL.
+- RethinkDB is not a good choice if you need full ACID support or strong schema enforcement&mdash;in this case you are better off using a relational database such as MySQL or PostgreSQL.
 - If you are doing deep, computationally-intensive analytics you are better off using a system like Hadoop or a column-oriented store like Vertica.